Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

-In hospitalized patients, hemoglobin and hematocrit, serum electrolytes, blood urea nitrogen, creatinine, albumin, protein, phosphate, and ionized calcium should be measured.
+In hospitalized patients at risk for systemic complications, hemoglobin and hematocrit, serum electrolytes, blood urea nitrogen, creatinine, albumin, protein, phosphate, and ionized calcium should be measured.
 ECG, urinalysis for myoglobin, and a chest x-ray are also required.
 Myoglobinuria (suggesting hemolysis or rhabdomyolysis) is suggested by urine that is grossly dark or that tests positive for blood on dipstick in the absence of microscopic red blood cells.
 These tests are repeated as needed.
-Muscle compartments are evaluated in patients with myoglobinuria.
+Muscle compartments Diagnosis Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
+The earliest symptom is pain out of proportion to the severity of injury.
+Diagnosis... read more are evaluated in patients with myoglobinuria.